-ACI is currently enrolling cases in a nationwide clinical trial to evaluate novel therapeutic designed to inhibit inflammation in dogs with moderate-to-severe atopic dermatitis.
+ACI is currently enrolling cases in a nationwide clinical trial to evaluate novel therapeutic designed to inhibit inflammation in dogs with atopic dermatitis.
 The study is designed to assess the benefit after a course of prednisone or independently.

 CLINICAL STUDY DETAILS